kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_eval.md

 ## Test Scenario 1: Without any server restarts/crash

 In this test scenario, the normal behaviour of NATS was tested without any server restarts or crash.
-The goal of was to check that there is no event loss in case of high event throughput.
+The goal was to check that there is no event loss in case of high event throughput.

 ### Run ID: 3/6/2022T7:45 (10m, 50rps)
 ![](assets/eval_03_06_22-10-50_1.png "")